thorntail/thorntail-examples/README.md

 project does *not* need to specify those.

-Additional application dependencies (in this case `joda-time`) can be specified and will be included in the normal `.war. construction and available within the WildFly Swarm application `.jar`.
+Additional application dependencies (in this case `joda-time`) can be specified and will be included in the normal `.war` construction and available within the WildFly Swarm application `.jar`.

 ## Build